johnyherangi/axios-io-ts/README.md

 ### Requests

-HTTP request functions can be imported individually
+HTTP request functions can be imported individually e.g.

 ```ts
 import { httpPost } from "axios-io-ts"